ashishk1906/github/README.md

     python client.py
     ```

-### Using Console Entry Point

-1. Ensure you have installed the package as described in the installation section.
-2. Run the script using the console entry point:
-    ```sh
-    github_issue_fetcher
-    ```

 ## Functionality

+- **Fetching Issues**: The script allows you to fetch issues from a GitHub repository either by specifying a range of issue numbers or retrieving the latest issues.
-- The script will prompt you to enter the number of issues you want to fetch.
+- **Handling Invalid Tokens**: The script will notify you if the provided GitHub token is invalid.
-- It supports fetching more than 100 issues by making multiple requests to the GitHub API, as the API has a limit of fetching 100 issues per request.
+- **Multiple Requests**: Supports fetching more than 100 issues by making multiple requests to the GitHub API, as the API has a limit of fetching 100 issues per request.

 ## File Descriptions

-- `client.py`: Main script that fetches issues, saves them as JSON, processes the issues, and converts them to CSV.
+- `client.py`: Main script that interacts with the GitHub API, fetches issues, processes them, and converts them to JSON and CSV formats.
 - `__init__.py`: Initialization file for the `issue_manager` package.
 - `fetch_issues.py`: Contains functions to fetch issues from the GitHub API and save them as JSON.
 - `process_issues.py`: Contains functions to process issues and identify relevant fields.